 This also further confirms how little a “motivational” book (or speaker) can do for you in terms of motivating you.
 Since they’re not addressing you personally, they have no idea who you are or what you’re working on — it’s about as useless as cheerleaders.
 Sure, the audience likes looking at them cheer, it’s inspiring, it makes them feel good, … who cares that the team hasn’t won a game all season?

-Can you tell why the difference between 2 words matter yet?
+Can you tell why the difference between 2 words matters yet?

 And this “product” is everywhere.

 Not just books, blogs, or seminars.
 Motivational quotes and rants of all kinds are in your Facebook news feed, tweets, in conversations with friends, in artwork and plaques hanging on walls in your doctor’s office.
 If you had an itemized statement that listed every time you gave your attention and resources to something that was marketed as “motivation” would you have an equal return in “actions taken”?
 If not — if you only have some good feelings, thoughts, or ideas to show for your investment then go back and cross off each item and replace it with the word inspiration.
-That way you have an accurate statement of what you received.
+So seek integrity with convenience to have an accurate statement of what you received.

 To be clear, I’m not saying there isn’t value in inspiration.
 Of course, inspiration has value.